I have waited for thy salvation, O LORD

 Website's Purpose

-The purpose of this website is obvious, it is to bring Honor and Glory to the Lord God Almighty.
+The purpose of this website is simple and sacred: to bring honor and glory to the Lord God Almighty.

 In my experience, all the answers that we need are in the Holy Bible.

-Jesus Christ is Lord and Jesus Keeps His Promises.
+Jesus Christ is Lord and Jesus Keeps His Word.

 "Alleluia; Salvation, and glory, and honour, and power, unto the Lord our God"...and again Alleluia.